-Multiple ulcers are more common and less serious, but still need to be managed by a doctor.
+Multiple ulcers are more common and less severe but still need to be managed by a doctor.
 The herpes virus is the most common cause of multiple ulcers on the penis.

 What are penile papules?

-Papules are small raised bumps on the skin and most do not have a serious cause.
+Papules are small raised bumps on the skin, and most do not have a severe cause.
 “Pearly penile papules,” a common type, appear as one or more rows of small smooth bumps around the back of the glans penis (head of the penis).

 These are often mistaken for genital warts; however, pearly penile papules are not infectious and do not need treatment.

-Causes of other types of papules on the penis include psoriasis (a skin condition) and sexually transmitted infections such as genital warts.
+Causes of other papules on the penis include psoriasis (a skin condition) and sexually transmitted infections such as genital warts.

 What are genital warts?

-Genital warts are treated with topical antiviral ointment or, if that doesn’t work, frozen with topical liquid nitrogen.
+Genital warts are treated with topical antiviral ointment or, if that does not work, frozen with topical liquid nitrogen.

 Although these treatments remove warts, they do not remove the HPV virus, and warts can reappear on the skin or in the eye of the penis.
-An inspection of the inside of the penis may be necessary to fully treat warts.
+An inspection of the inside of the penis may be necessary to treat warts fully.